 What repairs can fix the code?

-- Verify the code with an OBD-II scanner.
+- Verify the code with an OBD-II scanner, here's a great one we use daily.

 - Reset the fault codes and perform a road test of the vehicle.